 To the layman, the meaning and implications of the word surgery are clear, but not so when it comes to the terms plastic surgery and cosmetic surgery.
 We often get confused between the two and do not care to know the difference.
-We often make the mistake of using the two terms interchangeably too.
-If you are going to talk about it, or probably consider undergoing it, it pays to know the difference between the two and use the words appropriately.
-Here goes.
+We often make the mistake of using the two terms interchangeably, too.
+If you are going to talk about it or probably consider undergoing it, it pays to know the difference between the two and use the words appropriately.

 Plastic surgery is a procedure that helps improve or eliminate physical or physiological problems.
-This could relate to the face and body and the problem may have arisen from any disease, traumatic injury, or could be congenital.
+This could relate to the face and body and the problem may have arisen from any disease, traumatic injury, or could also be congenital.
 Patients typically opt for these procedures to improve their general well-being and health standards.

 Both cosmetic surgery and plastic surgery are about improving a patient’s body but there are principal differences in the training, research, and objectives for the final expectations and outcomes for the patient.
-Interestingly quite many plastic surgeons focus on cosmetic surgery.
+Interestingly enough, many plastic surgeons focus on cosmetic surgery.

-Firstly cosmetic surgery is focused on improving a patient’s appearance in regard to procedures, techniques, and principles.
+Firstly, cosmetic surgery is focused on improving a patient’s appearance in regard to procedures, techniques, and principles.
 All areas of the head, neck, and body can be treated with cosmetic surgery with the key concerns being improving appearance, symmetry, and proportion.
-Cosmetic surgery is not done to improve the functional aspect of the body part, doctors from diverse medical fields of specializations practice cosmetic surgery apart from plastic surgeons.
+Cosmetic surgery is not done to improve the functional aspect of the body part.
+Doctors from diverse medical fields of specializations practice cosmetic surgery apart from plastic surgeons.

 Plastic surgery is basically reconstructive in intent with a view to correct the functional aspect of specific body parts.
 Plastic surgery practitioners are reconstructive plastic surgeons in training and practice.
-Since the practice goals for cosmetic surgery and plastic surgery are distinct with specific and different procedure sets, the training and certification processes are different for a certified cosmetic surgeon a certified plastic surgeon.
+Since the practice goals for cosmetic surgery and plastic surgery are distinct with specific and different procedure sets, the training and certification processes are different for a certified cosmetic surgeon and a certified plastic surgeon.

-This article would have made it clear that plastic and cosmetic surgeons are distinct by virtue of their specific training and education.
+It should now be clear that plastic and cosmetic surgeons are distinct by virtue of their specific training and education.
 It is equally evident that the choice of surgeon depends on the specific procedure and need.
 Therefore you would need to ask the right questions of the surgeon to make the right choice in surgeries plastic or cosmetic.

-Rhinoplasty, also known as a nose job, is a medical practice that is done to improve the appearance of the nose and enhance its functioning
+Rhinoplasty, also known as a nose job, is a medical practice that is done to improve the appearance of the nose and enhance its functioning.